ShaheenHossain/eagle-12.1/doc/howtos/profilecode.rst

 ===================
-Profiling Eagle ERP code
+Profiling Eagle code
 ===================

 .. warning::

-    This tutorial requires :ref:`having installed Eagle ERP <setup/install>` and :doc:`writing Eagle ERP code <backend>`
+    This tutorial requires :ref:`having installed Eagle <setup/install>` and :doc:`writing Eagle code <backend>`

 Graph a method
 ==============

-Eagle ERP embeds a profiler of code.
+Eagle embeds a profiler of code.
 This embeded profiler output can be used to generate a graph of calls triggered by the method, number of queries, percentage of time taken in the method itself as well as the time that the method took and its sub-called methods.